 A self-driving robot for package delivery was just one aspect of Hamburg’s application submitted Wednesday (March 15) in Brussels to host the 2021 Intelligent Transport Systems (ITS).
-ERTICO-ITS Europe is a partnership of around 100 companies and institutions involved in the production such systems.
-The city’s application in co-operation with the Federal Ministry of Transport and Digital Infrastructure will see it host the biggest congress of this kind from October 11-15, 2021 in the refurbished Congress Center Hamburg (CCH), and on select streets.
+ERTICO-ITS Europe is a partnership of around 100 companies and institutions involved in the production of such systems.
+If successful, the city’s application in co-operation with the Federal Ministry of Transport and Digital Infrastructure would see it host the biggest congress of this kind from October 11-15, 2021 in the refurbished Congress Center Hamburg (CCH), and on select streets.

 Hamburg – a model of intelligent mobility and logistics